ptstream/QtUPnP/README.md

       * sudo apt-get install qtcreator gcc qtbase5-dev

     It has been tested under Raspbian Stretch with desktop on a Raspberry PI3.
-	To build QtUPnP without QtCreator, see linux-build folder.

 The framework use only QT API, no other system dependent API.